DedZago/DedZago.github.io/content/projects/package-spm.md

 ## The content is used for the description of the project
 ---

-I developed a software package in Julia designed for advanced statistical process monitoring.
-This package integrates state-of-the-art algorithms with modern control charts to monitor complex data structures, including sequential data, functional data, and networks.
+I developed a Julia package for real-time statistical process monitoring, integrating advanced algorithms and control charts to handle complex data types, such as sequential data, functional data, and networks.
+A paper illustrating package is set to appear in the Journal of Statistical Software (2025+).

-The software is designed for real-time monitoring and early detection of anomalies, with versatile applications across various industries.

-A paper detailing the versatility of the package is scheduled for publication in 2025 on the *Journal of Statistical Software*.